DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

-In this setup, the anchor window $a^t_i$ is compared to a positive window $p^t_i$ (a randomly selected window in temporal proximity to the anchor from $T$) and a negative window $n^t_i$ (the anomaly-injected version of the anchor from $T_{\text{inj}}$), ensuring the anchor is closer to the positive than the negative by at least the margin $m$.
+\end{footnotesize} In this setup, the anchor window $a^t_i$ is compared to a positive window $p^t_i$ (a randomly selected nearby window from $T$) and a negative window $n^t_i$ (the anomaly-injected version of the anchor from $T_{\text{inj}}$), ensuring the anchor is closer to the positive than the negative by at least the margin $m$.